madhums/madhums.github.io/about.md

 I _Brainstorm_ ideas with product owners, come up with user stories. _Sketch_ the ideas, come up with _user flows_ (I sometimes use parts of [google design sprint](http://designsprintkit.withgoogle.com) here). _Design_ or create _wireframe_ if necessary and _code_ it.

 I use [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) (OSS) to implement the solutions.
 I can program in `JavaScript`, `Typescript`, `Python`, `Go` languages.
-I have used many frameworks, databases, technology and services.
+I have used many frameworks, databases, technologies and services.

 I have recently developed much interest towards data science, machine learning, policy research and political sociology.
 I am looking for ways to bring all these together to create a better fact based, ethical and just world.